khurrumsaleem/pynuctran/README.md

 ##### ```Physics.DoesRemovalHappens(rm: Removal) -> bool```
 Decides whether a removal process occurs. ```rm``` is the removal of the nuclide species.
 Returns ```True``` if the removal occurs, ```False``` otherwise.
 ##### ```Physics.ProcessRemoval(Type: RemovalType, NuclideToProcess: Nuclide)```
-Processes a removal event, i.e. kills the removed nuclide, and add new nuclides in the source table. ```RemovalType``` is the type of the undergoing removal; ```NuclideToProcess``` is the nuclide subjected to the removal event.
+Processes a removal event, i.e. kills the removed nuclide and add new nuclides in the source table. ```RemovalType``` is the type of the undergoing removal; ```NuclideToProcess``` is the nuclide subjected to the removal event.
 ##### ```Physics.UpdateStep()```
-Updates the current time steps, processes the source table shift.
+Updates the current time step and processes the source table shift.
 ##### ```Physics.IterateOverNuclides(self, CurrentStep: int)```
 A subroutine containing the loop that iterates over the entire source nuclides table.
-During each time step, the nuclide source table contains the nuclides that are waiting for their fate: to be removed from the system, or not.
-Therefore, PyNUCTRAN iterates over these nuclides, to decide and simulate their removal fate. ```CurrentStep``` is an integer specifying the instantaneous time step.
+During each time step, the nuclide source table contains the nuclides that are waiting for their fate.
+Here, the fate is either to be removed from the system or not.
+Therefore, PyNUCTRAN iterates over these nuclides to decide and simulate their removal fate. ```CurrentStep``` is an integer specifying the current time step.
 ##### ```Physics.Run(Seed: int = 0)```
-Begin executing the simulation from ```timestep = 0``` to ```Steps```. ```Seed``` is the seed number of Python's pseudo-random number generator (PRNG).
+Begins executing the simulation from ```timestep = 0``` to ```Steps```. ```Seed``` is the seed number of Python's pseudo-random number generator (PRNG).
 Use the same seed number if you need to maintain the reproduce the same result.
 ##### ```Physics.PlotConcentrations(self, Ids: list = [], Range: tuple = (0, 0), Normalize: bool = False, Color: dict = {})```
 Plots the concentration curves over time steps. ```Ids``` is the list of isotope identification strings, specifying which isotope concentration to include in the plot; ```Range``` is the time step range.
 The default is from 0 to the specified maximum steps. ```Normalize``` is a boolean specifying whether the concentrations should be normalized or not.
-A normalized concentration is equals to [the nuclide count] / [total initial nuclides]. ```Color```: A python dictionary specifying the curve colors that differentiate the isotopes.
+A normalized concentration is equals to [the nuclide count] / [total initial nuclides]. ```Color```: A python dictionary specifying the curve colours that differentiate the isotopes.
 The key of the dictionary is equivalent to the isotope Id defined in the simulation.
 See ```Isotope.Id```.
 ##### ```Physics.Isotopes: dict(Isotopes)```
 A list of isotopes defined in the simulation.
 ##### ```Physics.NuclidesTable: dict```